 How to Get to Reykjavik

-By plane: Reykjavik is well-served by Keflavik International Airport, around 30 miles from the city centre.
+Reykjavik is well-served by Keflavik International Airport, around 30 miles from the city centre.
 It has direct flights to all London airports, Edinburgh, Manchester, Leeds and many more.
 The smaller Reykjavik Airport is located in the city centre and has domestic flights to Akureyri, Egilsstaðir and several other destinations.

-By Bus: Once you’ve reached Keflavik Airport, catch a coach into the city centre with Airport Direct, Flybus or Grayline - you can book a ticket when you reach the airport.
+Once you’ve reached Keflavik Airport, catch a coach into the city centre with Airport Direct, Flybus or Grayline - you can book a ticket when you reach the airport.
 Their services are timed to run according to flight arrivals, so you won’t be waiting long.
 The trip takes around 45 minutes to an hour.

 Inspired?
 Check out our winter hiking and northern lights chasing trip to Iceland, plus our other Iceland adventures!